The ‘Rape Melania’ Sign Hoax of Jack Posobiec

 Social media promptly blew up over these photos, with outrage from Trump supporters and accusations of fraud from opponents.
 And while the pictures were shared and tweeted across the web, with observations such as how the words on the sign were facing the street rather than the hotel, or how the sign wasn’t visible in other photos or video of the protest, one fact quickly got obscured: the only two photos of this supposed sign were taken and published by a known Trump supporter.

 Beck was new to Twitter, having only joined a few weeks earlier, with his first tweet on October 18.
-He didn’t last much longer either, as his last tweet (to date) was just four days later, on November 16.
+He didn’t last much longer either, as his last tweet (prior to the deletion of his account) was just four days later, on November 16.
 And yet in that short, short span of time, he happened to stumble onto a supposed scoop that predictably went viral.

 He was also not only friends with Posobiec on Twitter (tweeting at him three times on his second day alone), but also in real life, posting videos and pictures of the two of them out in DC together.
 Most significant, however, is that the two of them were out in DC together on the night the “Rape Melania” photos were taken.
 And they filmed a video about it together.